 Before law school, Andrew worked on the Senate Judiciary Committee and interned in the White House.

-- Representing a pharmaceutical manufacturer in federal litigation challenging a state statute on constitutional grounds, including securing an injunction enjoining state officials from enforcing the statute.
+- Represented a pharmaceutical manufacturer in federal litigation challenging a state statute on constitutional grounds, including securing an injunction enjoining state officials from enforcing the statute.

-- Conducted internal investigation relating to potential Anti-Kickback Statute violations for a multinational pharmaceutical company.
+- Conducted an internal investigation relating to potential Anti-Kickback Statute violations for a multinational pharmaceutical company.

 - Author, “Reconciling Mandatory Arbitration Clauses with California's Private Attorneys General Act: Why Courts Should Preserve State Qui Tam Enforcement Actions,” 2017 U. Chi.
 Legal F. 683 (2017)